Here's How You Can Spot Hidden Damages and Bad Maintenance on a Used Car Before You Buy It

 Paint overspray is a sign of body work

 Paint over spray, or fine rough particles of paint on the surface, comes from paint particles loose in the air settling on nearby exposed parts.
-It is a certain indication that paint work, and possibly extensive body work, has been done.
-When paint work is done near the engine compartment, for example, overspray may be present on insulation, the underside of headlights or any other non-painted portion of the vehicle.
-This typically doesn't happen in more professional shops, which remove as many parts from the vehicle prior to painting, which keeps everything looking nice but also costs more.
+It is an indication that paint work, and possibly body work, has been done.
+When paint work is done near the engine compartment, for example, overspray may be present on insulation, the headlights or any other non-painted portion of the vehicle.
+This typically doesn't happen in more professional shops, which remove many parts from the vehicle prior to painting.

 Feel the paint, not just the large surfaces but also the parts that are tucked away.
 Is it rough or smooth?
 Rough paint typically indicates paint overspray, although some painted parts (the engine compartment, inside of fenders) are not always polished smooth from the factory.
 Even if the paint on the vehicle is older and fading, it should be consistent in quality, texture and appearance across the entire car.
 If you have any suspicions as to whether a painted surface is rough from the factory or from repainting, try your best to compare that part to another vehicle of the same type.

 - underside of bumpers, such as those surfaces that are parallel to the ground and sometimes don't get paint coverage if the part is painted while still installed on the car

 - the very edge of doors, which can show a paint transition line when masking tape is removed

 - door jambs, which should be glossy and smooth but sometimes get paint overspray